guaix-ucm/fridadrp-tutorials/tutorials/ifu_simulator/initial_example.rst

 - ``nphotons``: total number of photons to be simulated.

+- ``wavelength_sampling``: method employed to assing the wavelength to each simulated photon.
+Two methods have been implemented:

+  - ``random``: the simulated wavelengths are assigned by randomly sampling the cumulative distribution function of the simulated spectrum.
+This method mimics the Poissonian arrival of photons. *This should be the default value*.
+  - ``fixed``: the simulated wavelengths are assigned by uniformly sampling the cumulative distribution function of the simulated spectrum (i.e., avoding the Poissonian noise).
+This last method should provide a perfectly constant flux (+/- 1 ADU due to rounding) for an object with constant PHOTLAM, when using the parameter ``--spectral_blurring_pixel 0``.

 - ``apply_seeing``: boolean key indicating whether seeing must be taken into account.
 If ``True``, each simulated photon is randomly displaced in the focal plane of the IFU according to a probability distribution that is